CobayaSampler/cobaya/docs/cosmo_model.rst

    Cosmological observables requested this way **always correspond to the last set of parameters with which the likelihood was evaluated**.

-If we want to request additional observables not already requested by the likelihoods, we can use the method :func:`~theories._cosmo._cosmo.needs` (clickable!) of the theory code (check out its documentation for the syntax).
+If we want to request additional observables not already requested by the likelihoods, we can use the method :func:`~theories.BoltzmannBase.BoltzmannBase.needs` (clickable!) of the theory code (check out its documentation for the syntax).

 As a final example, let us request the Hubble parameter for a number of redshifts and plot both it and the power spectrum for a range of values of :math:`\Omega_\mathrm{CDM}h^2`: